How to Grow Rock Cress Flowers

 Insects and Plant Disease

-Rock Cress is seldom bothered by insects or disease.
+Rock Cress flowers are seldom bothered by insects or disease.
+Aphid and flea beetle infestations can occur.
 Apply insecticide or fungicide only if needed.

 Related Articles